Knowledge base

 - Click on Add a rule template:

-- Give a name to the template.
+- Name the template.

 - Define the condition for which the end user can choose the action to trigger.